Inventua/nucleus-core/Documentation/Reference/Configuration-Reference.md

 Nucleus core cache keys are PageCache, PageRouteCache, PageMenuCache, MailTemplateCache, PageModuleCache, RoleCache, RoleGroupCache, ScheduledTaskCache, SiteCache, SiteDetectCache, UserCache, FolderCache, ListCache, ContentCache, SessionCache.
 Extensions may cache values, refer to each extension's documentation for the cache key name.
 If configuration values are omitted, the default capacity is
 1000, and expiry time is 5 minutes.
+You can view a list of caches and their configured values in the System control panel / cache tab.

 {.table-25-75}
 |                                  |                                                                                      |